jasonwilliams/anki/README.md

 ## Known Issues

-- Send all can fail because AnkiConnect gets overwhelmed.
 - What should SendAll do if multiple workspaces?
 - At the moment, Nested header strategy ignores clozes, % sign and tags.
 I don't use any of this, so I am in no rush to add it.
 - Nested Header strategy ignores original author's use of title to send to own deck.